blacklightpy/vaultofknowledge/My Stance on Weapons.md

 We must have the knowledge

-Certain terraforming techniques may require us to break apart and restructure the entire ecosystem of a
+Certain terraforming techniques may require us to break apart and restructure the entire ecosystem of an uninhabited planet, or to drag entire planets to different locations.

+Besides, spaceships by themselves don't run on 9-volt batteries.